 2. DRINK LOTS OF WATER

-It’s surprising how thirst can trick you into thinking you need an energy boost from sugar, when actually you’re just plain dehydrated.
+It’s surprising how thirst can trick you into thinking you need an energy boost from sugar when actually you’re just dehydrated.

-Try to drink at least 1.5 to 2 liters of pure or filtered water daily.
-When you do this, you may be fascinated to see lots of other little health niggles clearing up, including the banishing of cellulite.
+Try to drink at least 1.5 to 2 litres of pure or filtered water daily.
+When you do this you may be fascinated to see lots of other little health niggles clearing up, including the banishing of cellulite.
 And, your skin will be just AMAZING too!